Sutanni/Magist-Eniac-deal/README.md

 Magist Not A Strategic Fit for Eniac’s Brazilian Market Entry- our conclusion

-Collaborative project executed by Krishna Pantakani, Sutanni Sarkar, and Marc Vollmer utilizing SQL and Tableau/
+Collaborative project executed by Krishna Pantakani, Sutanni Sarkar, and Marc Vollmer utilizing SQL and Tableau

 For further information, please contact - sutanni93@gmail.com.